EtherLoda/goalxi/api/docs/database-schema.md

-# Mini-FC Database Schema
+# GoalXI Database Schema

-This document describes the current database schema for the Mini-FC football manager game.
+This document describes the current database schema for the GoalXI football manager game.

 ## Current Schema (Implemented)